-Cruising the Mexican Riviera and Bahamas
+Cruising the Bahamas

 When I get assigned to review cruises to the Mexican Riviera and the Bahamas all within the same month, I make that sacrifice and do it.
 I know, it's a tough job.
 But

 Carnival's Fantasy schedules 3-day and 4-day trips from Cape Canaveral to the Bahamas.
 My itinerary on the 3-day trip included a

 visit to Nassau, Bahamas and a day at sea on the return.
 The general staff service and the food quality was excellent.